qpython-android/qpy-flappybird/README.md

 # About

-QPyFlappybird is a sample game project for QPython which contains pygamesdl2 support.
+QPyFlappybird is a sample game project for QPython which uses pygamesdl2 features.
 You should install QPython (>=2.4.0) to run it.

 ## How to install